Sarah-Bue/knit-space/README.md

 ### General

-#### Header
+#### Header and Navigation

-The header is the same across pages to provide users with a familiar layout and allow them to focus on the content of each page.
-It contains the KnitSpace logo in the top left, which doubles as a link to the Home Page.
-It also contains links to all pages of the website in the top left, as well as the main background image.
-When a When a user is logged in, a link to their dashboard appears in the navigation bar.
+The header is the same across all pages to provide users with a familiar layout and allow them to focus on the content of each page.
+It contains the KnitSpace logo in the top left, doubling as a Home Page link.
+It also includes links to all website pages across the top, which will take on a different color when active.
+The header includes the main background image, which displays a welcome message across the home page, however, this message disappears on the other pages.

 <details>
 <summary> Header Image Guest User</summary>